 An interesting and unique castle in stunning Highland Perthshire, Castle Menzies is sure to leave a lasting impression on anyone interested in historic Scottish castles.

-Once a guest in the castle, Mary Queen of Scots’ host became her jailer in 1567 and during this period she was forced to abdicate in favour of her son James VI.
-Eventually, Mary managed to escape the Castle and raised and army.
-After defeat at The Battle of Langside, Mary fled Scotland.
+Previously a guest in the castle (notable guests include John Knox and Robert the Bruce) Mary Queen of Scots’ host became her jailer in 1567, and it was during this period she was forced to abdicate in favour of her son James VI.

 The castle, now in ruins, was placed in state care in 1939 and is protected as a ‘Scheduled Ancient Monument’.
-It is managed by Historic Environment Scotland who operates the ferry to the island and the tours of the castle.